-If you have adjusted the packaging rules in the agent bakery, you’ll notice that the Bake agents button will be highlighted in orange.
-The created and adapted rules will only then found in the installation packages after you create/bake them again.
+Next, you can already bake the agents configured in this way.
+To do this, navigate again to Setup > Agents > Windows, Linux, Solaris AIX and then click on Bake agents.
+This is because the created and adapted rules will only then found in the installation packages after you create/bake them again.
 Once this process has been completed you will receive a confirmation:

 1.4.
 Signing agents

-Next, sign the agents with the key created in step 1.
-For this you need your passphrase for the first time.
-After you have successfully entered this passphrase the signed agents will be identified by a .
+Next, sign the agents with the key created in step 1.1.
+To do this, click Sign agents, select the desired key, enter the passphrase that matches the key and click Sign.
+All agents signed in this way are marked with a corresponding icon [icon_signature_key.png].
 If you have created multiple keys, the signature is done separately for each key.
 Important: An agent updater on the hosts to be monitored is satisfied if the new package is signed with one of its known keys.

 Each time you later update the agent packages and rebake them, the signature is removed and must be recreated.